AxonIQ/reference-guide/setting-up/maven-dependencies.md

 This module provides components that allow you to build up an event bus using an AMQP-based message broker as distribution mechanism.
 This allows for guaranteed-delivery, even when the event handler node is temporarily unavailable.

 ### Axon AMQP Spring Boot Starter
-This module provides components provides Spring auto-configuration on top of the `axon-amqp` module.
+This module provides Spring auto-configuration on top of the `axon-amqp` module.

 ### Axon Kafka
 This module provides integration with Kafka for event distribution (do note that events are not stored in this scenario).

 ### Axon Kafka Spring Boot Starter
-This module provides components provides Spring auto-configuration on top of the `axon-kafka` module.
+This module provides Spring auto-configuration on top of the `axon-kafka` module.

 ### Axon Spring Cloud
 This module provides integration with Spring Cloud for command distribution.

 ### Axon Spring Cloud Spring Boot Starter
-This module provides components provides Spring auto-configuration on top of the `axon-jgroups` module
+This module provides Spring auto-configuration on top of the `axon-jgroups` module

 ### Axon JGroups
 This module provides integration with JGroups for command distribution.

 ### Axon JGroups Spring Boot Starter
-This module provides components provides Spring auto-configuration on top of the `axon-jgroups` module
+This module provides Spring auto-configuration on top of the `axon-jgroups` module

 ### Axon Mongo
 This module provides event and saga store implementations that store event streams and sagas in a MongoDB database.
 [MongoDB](https://www.mongodb.com/) is a document based NoSQL database.